AnthonyHongXiao/AnthonyHongXiao.github.io/content/blog/discrete_differential_geometry.md

   [DGD Project](https://www.discretization.de)
   This project explores the deep connections between discrete geometry, dynamics, and their smooth counterparts, using visualization and geometry processing techniques.

-- Artur (one of my sgi group mates) writes a whole fully-illustrated [book](https://www.overleaf.com/read/wwsssgnqdvmz#7f0bc0) for our sgi.
-The book *Guide to Computational Geometry Processing* is a good reference too.

 ### Mathematicians Using Visualization

 - **Steve Trettel**